PythonOT/POT/README.md

 * OT Network Flow solver for the linear program/ Earth Movers Distance [1].
 * Entropic regularization OT solver with Sinkhorn Knopp Algorithm [2] and stabilized version [9][10] with optional GPU implementation (requires cudamat).
+* Smooth optimal transport solvers (dual and semi-dual) for KL and squared L2 regularization [17].
 * Non regularized Wasserstein barycenters [16] with LP solver.
 * Bregman projections for Wasserstein barycenter [3] and unmixing [4].
 * Optimal transport for domain adaptation with group lasso regularization [5]